cliffchew84/SG-Lib-Books/README.md

 ### Why One - Providing a better way to search for NLB books

-As of 2023, both the Singapore National Library Board’s (NLB) app and website are great and functional.
+As of 2023, both the Singapore National Library Board's (NLB) app and website are great and functional.
 However, I found it difficult to save and search for book availability on their app and website.
 Wanting an easier way to hunt down the library books, I hacked out a rudimentary technical solution for my own personal use.
 As the stars started to align and I learned more technical skills, thanks to NLB and the NLB Udemy Biz account no less, I realised I could develop a solution for the general Singapore public too.
 I hope to create value for the Singapore public, using skills I learned from public funds.

 ### Why Two - Changing SG government tech culture